 Botanic Park remains open.

-However, in response to COVID-19 and visitor health and safety, all visitors must adhere to the 2 metre social distancing rule and practice safe hygiene.
+However, in response to COVID-19 and visitor health and safety, all visitors must adhere to Government requirements and visit the park either alone or with one other person, keep at least 1.5 metres from other visitors and staff and practice safe hygiene.

 There have been a number of restrictions to Adelaide Botanic Garden's services and this is changing on a regular basis.
 Please visit our latest news page for updates.